What is the club’s history?

 What are the dates of the season?

-The boys season runs from August through October.
-The season begins in late July or early August, with an optional Soccer Training Camp, followed by 2 days of Team Placement.
+The season runs from August through October.
+It begins in late July or early August, with an optional Soccer Training Camp, followed by 2 days of Team Placement.

 How much does it cost?

-Club fees are $245 for junior high, $285 for junior varsity and $310 for varsity.
-Uniforms are included in this cost.
+2022 Club fees are $250 for junior high, $300 for junior varsity and $350 for varsity.
+Uniform was an additional $65, if needed, for returning players and $40 for new players.
 We try to keep costs as low as we can for families and will find creative ways to provide scholarships or payment plans when appropriate.

 What are the payment and registration deadlines?

 Registration and payment for Training Camp are due the first day of camp.
 Registration for the season is a couple days before the first practice.
 Get on our mailing list to be informed of the exact dates.